Ahead of the New Year Plant Hunt, Charlotte Rankin shares ten wildflowers to look out for this winter in the North East.

 Cow Parsley Anthriscus sylvestris

-Characteristic of the Carrot family, Cow Parsley has small flowers that are arranged in ‘umbels’.
+Characteristic of the carrot family, Cow Parsley has small flowers that are arranged in ‘umbels’.
 Its umbels are small at two – six cm wide.
-Its leaves are finely cut and fern-like.
-Another feature to look out for is its hollow stems.
+The leaves are finely cut and fern-like.

 Yarrow Achillea millefolium